Mrs Linda Young - Chair of Governors (Co-opted Governor)

 Mr John Windsor: Co-opted Governor

 I started as a volunteer helper at Alfriston School in 2008.
 Initially I listened to readers and led booster maths groups before I was fortunate enough to be employed as an Individual Needs Assistant and Teaching Assistant at the school in the autumn of 2009.Since then I have qualified as a Higher Level Teaching Assistant and regularly cover Key Stage 2 classes.
 I have always found the school staff, pupils and parents to be very welcoming and friendly, fully encompassing the school vision, Fair, Friendly, Fulfilling and Fun.
 Previously I worked for 30 years in Wealth and Corporate Finance and currently serve the community as a member of Seaford Martello Rotary Club.
-I am pleased to be a staff governor and hope that I use my experience to work together with my fellow governors to maintain and develop the high standard of this exceptional school.
+I am pleased to be a governor and hope that I use my experience to work together with my fellow governors to maintain and develop the high standard of this exceptional school.

 Mrs Geraldine Page: Local Authority Governor